Introduction

 The Government of Canada has initiated a series of public consultations to address various aspects of AI.
 In October 2023, a consultation was launched to explore the implications of generative AI on copyright, focusing on how copyright holders can consent to, receive credit for, and be compensated for the use of their works by AI.
 Additionally, in March 2024, the Competition Bureau of Canada sought public feedback on the intersection of AI and competition law, aiming to protect and promote competition in AI markets.
 Lastly, in June 2024, the government launched a consultation to guide the development of the AI Compute Access Fund and the Canadian AI Sovereign Compute Strategy.
 This initiative, supported by a CAD$2 billion investment, seeks to enhance domestic AI data processing capabilities and protect Canadian data and intellectual property.
 The consultations invite input from various stakeholders to shape future AI strategies.

-Some regulatory sandboxes by the private sector and private regulatory bodies include, the 2022 Responsible AI Certification Program White Paper outlines the development of one of the first certification programs for responsible AI, grounded in internationally recognized AI principles, research, best practices, and human rights frameworks.
+For trade unions, a regulatory sandbox “Négocier la gestion algorithmique: Un guide pour les acteurs du monde du travail,” co-designed with trade unions in Québec to facilitate the negotiation of the responsible use of algorithmic management tools in workplaces.
+There are also a number of regulatory sandboxes by the private sector and private regulatory bodiesAI principles, research, best practices, and human rights frameworks.
 This certification aims to ensure that AI systems are developed and deployed ethically.
 Additionally, the Certified Information Privacy Professional/Canada (CIPP/C) credential demonstrates expertise in applying Canadian information privacy laws across federal, provincial, and territorial levels.
-Additional sandboxes include, the CIFAR paper also highlights the importance of safeguarding children’s rights in AI use, offering insights and best practices for regulating AI and establish a child-centric and rights-based framework for thinking about responsible AI and children that is adaptable to diverse contexts of childhood, which may influence an newly tabled federal regulation, the proposed Online Harms Acts.
+Additional sandboxes include the CIFAR paper also highlights the importance of safeguarding children’s rights in AI use, offering insights and best practices for regulating AI and establishing a child-centric and rights-based framework for thinking about responsible AI and children that is adaptable to diverse contexts of childhood, including child labour and exploitation, which may influence a newly tabled federal regulation - Online Harms Acts.

 3. GOVERNANCE